Not sure if Lawn Pride is right for you?

 Explanation

-The franchisor is part of the Neighborly portfolio, which is ultimately controlled by investment funds affiliated with the private equity firm Kohlberg Kravis Roberts & Co.
+The franchisor is ultimately controlled by investment funds affiliated with Kohlberg Kravis Roberts & Co.
 L.P.
-(KKR).
-Private equity ownership can create a focus on maximizing short-term financial returns for investors, which may not always align with the long-term health of franchisees.
-This could potentially influence decisions regarding fees, support levels, and system-wide changes.
+(KKR), a major private equity firm.
+This ownership structure may create a focus on maximizing short-term returns for investors, which could potentially lead to decisions that are not aligned with the long-term health of franchisees.
+The Franchise Agreement also allows the franchisor to be sold or assigned without your consent, adding a layer of uncertainty about future ownership.

 Potential Mitigations